plibither8/lastfm-top-artists/README.md

 1. Install dependencies: `npm install`
 1. Run the file with your username and desired frequency (optional): `node index <USERNAME> <FREQUENCY>`

-To generate a CSV file of the data collected: `node generate-csv`.
+To generate a CSV file of the data collected: `node misc/generate-csv`.
 Make sure the `data.json` file is there.

 ### GitHub Actions

-To automate this and run it every day, I have enabled [GitHub Actions](.github/workflows/main.yml).
+To automate this and run it every day and store the data as GitHub Gist, I have enabled [GitHub Actions](.github/workflows/main.yml).
+It makes use of the [`misc/data-file.js`](misc/data-file.js) file.
 You can fork the repository and setup your own.
 Remember to set `GH_TOKEN` and `GIST_ID` environment secrets.

 ## License